Ana De Armas Is The Most Delightful Surprise In Knives Out

 Advertisement

 De Armas plays Marta, the nurse of 85-year-old Harlan Thrombey (Plummer), a mystery novelist who is found dead the night after his birthday party.
-Without giving away too much, Marta becomes the center of the movie when she starts working with Detective Benoit Blanc (Craig), who feels he can trust her because she has a condition that means she’ll vomit if she doesn’t tell the truth.
+Without giving away too much, Marta becomes the centre of the movie when she starts working with Detective Benoit Blanc (Craig), who feels he can trust her because she has a condition that means she’ll vomit if she doesn’t tell the truth.
 As an immigrant — in a running joke all of Harlan’s xenophobic relatives think she’s from a different country — Marta is also trying to protect her undocumented mother, so she needs to avoid being implicated in Harlan’s murder.
-Also, when it’s revealed Harlan left Marta his estate, one of the family members tries to blackmail her into giving it up by saying he’ll expose that her mom isn’t in the U.S. legally.
+Also, when it is revealed Harlan left Marta his estate, one of the family members tries to blackmail her into giving it up by saying he’ll expose that her mum isn’t in the US legally.

 Basically, Marta has, by far, the most going on in Knives Out, driving the plot and acting as the source of the film’s political commentary.
 This gives de Armas a lot to do.
 She has to play a sweet, attentive nurse; an action star as she races around town to investigate a murder mystery; a person who has to hear racist comments but can’t speak out about them; and a woman who is constantly conflicted internally, because she can’t lie, but often needs to.
 All of this comes across beautifully in de Armas’ performance as the driving force of the film.